Beyond the stories of French WWII POWs? German city grapples with history museum | The China Post

 The GFK is anxiously awaiting the decision.
 Liedmann has made it clear that the GFK will only stay onboard if the resulting proposal provides enough space and resources for the group to carry on with the face-to-face educational work it has been doing for years with chapel visitors.

-Communicating history “can only be done in exchange with people” and especially young people, Liedmann said.
-It is work that contributes to living together peacefully.
+Communicating history “can only be done in exchange with people” and especially young people, Liedmann said, adding that such work contributes to living together peacefully.
 “And what could Europe possibly need more?”